2014 – 2015

 The student union, as a facility and an operation, is designed to encourage all members of the campus community to participate in a wide variety of cultural, social, educational, and recreational programs.
-The multipurpose building features a 350-seat theater, bookstore, SSI Service Center, and the Multicultural Center, all on the ground floor.
+The multipurpose building features a 350-seat theater, bookstore, SSI Service Center, Multicultural Center, all on the ground floor.
 The first floor offers a dining area with seating for 350, an outdoor terrace, and a large food servery.
 Also included on the first floor is a 5,000-square foot multipurpose room designed for dances, concerts, banquets, and lectures, as well as the student union administrative offices, Information Center, and Off-Campus and Commuter Services.

 For information concerning Sykes Union please call the Information Center at 610-436-3360/2984.

 The Women’s Center promotes a campus community that values the safety, equality, and intellectual advancement of women at West Chester University.
 The Women’s Center serves the diverse needs of WCU women and their male allies by providing

 The Women’s Center is located at 220 Lawrence Center.
 For more information, including opportunities for student volunteers, internships, and paid employment, call 610-436-2122.